fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/README.md

 * Document the wiring and autohome system with the Oriental motor drivers
 * Update BOM in general(and include link to cheap JMC ihss57 motor alterntive to the luxury Oriental motor option)
 * Update axes to latest rack and pinion geometry and glideblock design
-* Incorparate electroincs enclosure in design
+* Incorporate electronics enclosure in design
 * Incorporate e-chain mangagement in design
 * Upload leg design
-* Design helper tools and helper geometry in bed sandwhich for easier alignment of the split Y axes
+* Design helper-tools and helper-geometry in bed sandwhich for easier alignment of the split Y axes

 ### The making of